timostamm/protobuf-ts/MANUAL.md

 `@protobuf-ts/runtime-rpc` provides implementations for each of the four method types, but since neither Twirp nor gRPC web support client streaming or duplex streaming calls, those types are untested.
-All implementations are designed to be used with the `async` keyword.

-In `protobuf-ts`, the implementations for all method types share the following properties:
+All four method types share the following properties:

 - `method: MethodInfo`
   Reflection information about this call.